 - The pedagogical studies of clarinet students are organized in co-operation with the Helsinki Conservatory.
 Children at least 8 years old are applied for.
 The prerequisite is that the front teeth have become permanent.
 At first interest in playing the clarinet is enough, no previous experience is required.

-- Folk music, practise students for different instruments are applied for separately for the autumn and spring semesters.
+- Folk music: Practice students for different instruments are applied for separately for the autumn and spring semesters.
 The need is varied and students who are advanced in their playing studies as well as beginners are accepted as students.
 The applicant must be at least 8 years old.

 - General music skills (aural skills, basic music theory and notation – small-group tuition available).
 The teaching schedule will be specified in August.

-- Guitar: both beginners aged 7–10 and more advanced players of all ages.
+- Guitar: Both beginners and more advanced players of all ages.
 Based on the applications, some applicants will be invited for a small interview that will be held on Friday 20 August at 3 pm.

 - Harp: Players of different ages, from beginners to more advanced.
 Own instrument is desirable, but it is also possible to rent an instrument from private parties.
 Based on the applications, some applicants will be invited for a small interview.

-- Jazz: advanced students, such as professional music students or professionals of another genre.
-In the academic year 2020-2021, there will be group lessons.
+- Jazz: Advanced students, such as professional music students or professionals of another genre.
+In the academic year 2021-2022, there will be individual lessons.

-- Kantele: Two beginners, aged 7 to 9, or an adult student.
-There is no need to have previous experience in music or playing.
-We use a Finnish 38-string kantele.
+- Kantele: One beginner aged 7 to 9, and one adult more advanced player (former PT3 level).
 The instrument and the music table can be borrowed from the Sibelius Academy.

-- Organ: students between the ages of 8 and 30, who do not necessarily have a background in piano playing.
+- Organ (Helsinki and Kuopio): Students between the ages of 12 and 30, with some background in piano playing.